-Why Men Lose The Respect Of Their Wives & Kids — And What It Takes To Can Gain It Back
+Why Men Lose The Respect Of Their Wives & Kids — And What It Takes To Win It Back

 For many men, buried deep beneath the joys and day-to-day responsibilities of being a parent is the fear of losing the respect of someone they love.
 More often than not, that of their family.
 No one wants to feel disappointment and resentment emanating from a child or spouse or to feel ignored or dismissed by one’s own family.
 Sure, a mild disrespectful phase is common when kids are in their teens, but even young children can lose respect for a parent when it comes down to it.